 Being licensed requires passing a test to measure competency and shows that your contractor is following local laws.
 Any dedicated, professional contractor will have a license.
 Working with a licensed contractor also gives you a related government agency to turn to if there is a problem.

-TR Construction is not only licensed, but we belong to the National Roofing Contractors Association and Remodeling Association, and hold an A+ rating with the Better Business Bureau.
+TR Construction is not only licensed, but we hold an A+ rating with the Better Business Bureau.

 The State of California requires all licensed contractors to have worker’s compensation insurance.
 If an employee is hurt while on the job, the insurance company pays all the related medical expenses.
 However, if your contactor does not have workmen’s compensation insurance, you could be liable for medical costs, lost wages, and other related costs.

 A licensed contractor is also required to have a bond insurance policy of at least $12,500.
 This is to protect you against any losses in the event that damage occurs to your property or a project is not completed.